federicotdn/verb/README.md

 After the "Create a user" request has been sent at least once, the result will be stored internally under "new-user".
 It can then be used later at any time.
 Sending the request again will overwrite the previous value, and killing the response buffer will not erase the stored response.
 The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always re-set `verb-last` globally.

-**Note**: When reading heading properties, Verb ignores parent headings, so no properties are inherited.
+**Note**: When reading heading properties such as `Verb-Store`, properties for parent headings are ignored by default.
+This can be controlled using the `org-use-property-inheritance` variable (default: `nil`).

 ### Request Mapping Functions